VictorBrek/Discord.py-Bot/README.md

 # Discord.py-Bot

-Discord bot written in Python that does basic moderation tasks and has a few fun games.
+Discord bot written in Python that does basic moderation tasks and has a few fun games. default prefix is `py!`

 ## Installation